zxcvbnius/slate/source/index.md

 ### Android

-    You can either use Maven to your project.
+    You can use Maven to add library in your project.

 **Maven**